abhaybissa31/flutter-fav-places/README.md

-Favorite Places combines powerful features and tools to provide a seamless experience for managing and exploring your favorite locations.
+GeoSpark combines powerful features and tools to provide a seamless experience for managing and exploring your favorite locations.

 Technologies Used: Flutter, Dart, Riverpod, Sql
 A few resources to get you started if this is your first Flutter project: